 Civil Code Section 1021 provides that the method of awarding attorney fees is left to the parties’ agreement, except when attorney fees are provided for by statute.
 A contract provision may provide for prevailing party attorney fees even to the party who prevails on non-contractual claims.

 In the instant case, unlike some attorney fee provisions that limit the right to recover attorney fees to a party who prevails only on contract claims, the court determined that this attorney fee provision entitled the prevailing party in the overall dispute to recover attorney fees.
 Consequently, under the listing agreement, Maynard was the prevailing party even though she recovered only on a tort theory and lost on the contract claims.

 The case highlights the importance of careful language in the attorney fee provision in a contract.
 The courts allow the parties to make their own agreements, and the parties must live with the specific language they have contractually agreed to.
 Thus, it is imperative that when signing a contract, whether it be a listing agreement, purchase contract, or any other contract, it is important to understand how broad or limited the attorney fee provision is.

-If you have questions about a contractual dispute, or any real estate related legal issues, please contact the Law Offices of Peter N. Brewer at (650) 327-2900.
+If you have questions about a contractual dispute, or any real estate related legal issues, please contact Brewer Offord & Pedersen LLP at (650) 327-2900.